 Management determines an appropriate allowance for loan losses based upon historical loan loss experience, the amount of past due and nonperforming loans, specific known risks, the value of collateral securing the loans, and current and anticipated economic and interest rate conditions.
 Evaluation of these factors involves subjective estimates and judgments that may change over time.
-Changes to the allowance are recognized as "Reduction in (provision for) allowance for loan losses" in the accompanying statements of activities and are described as an "allowance" for loan losses in Note F.
+Changes to the allowance are recognized as "reduction in allowance for loan losses" in the accompanying statements of activities and are further described in the section entitled "allowance for loan losses" in Note F.